sf-wdi-18/ng-intro-8-steps/README.md

-##Step 2 - directives
+##Step 2 - data-binding & directives

 	git checkout two

-Teach HTML new tricks.
+Directives teach HTML new tricks.

 In Angular, we add behavior to our HTML through directives.
 A directive is a marker on a HTML tag that tells Angular to run or reference some Javascript code.